aws/aws-cdk/packages/aws-cdk-lib/cx-api/FEATURE_FLAGS.md

 | (not in v1) |  |  |
 | V2NEXT | `false` | `true` |

-**Compatibility with old behavior:** Explicitly set the `storageEncrypted` property to false on DatabaseCluster and/or DatabaseInstance constructs to restore the previous behavior.
+**Compatibility with old behavior:** Set the `storageEncrypted` property to `false` and `isStorageLegacyUnencrypted` to `true` on DatabaseCluster and DatabaseInstance constructs to restore the previous behavior.

 ### @aws-cdk/aws-route53-targets:userPoolDomainNameMethodWithoutCustomResource